Derick Downs: Follow Per Click

 Follow Per Click is a Google-based advertising service created by Downs.
 Its main premise is that it uses personalised banner advertisements targeted at specific users.

 Other ventures

 Downs runs Outside The Box Digital Agency (OTBDA), a marketing agency.
 He also owns a dog treat line, Nak Snacks.

-Derick Downs Book
+Derick Downs Book – Flipping Domains

 Flipping Domains: Derick Downs provides some great ways to build a side income flipping domains online.

+Recognition

+Downs has been recognized in national industry publications for his contributions to the medical aesthetics field.
+In 2024, *MedEsthetics Magazine* featured him in an article discussing accessible, patient-centered financing models in the aesthetics industry.